Best cheap 4K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cheap 4K TVs you can buy in 2020.

 Read the full Philips 50PUS6703 review

 Panasonic collaborated with Hollywood colourist Stefan Sonnefeld in the creation of the HCX processor for its top-of-the-line 2018 OLED TVs.
 One year later, that same bundle of silicon is now the beating heart of the GX800 range.
 But the Panasonic TX-40GX800 is no OLED; it’s just a plain old LED – and an edge-lit LED at that.
-That makes for nice, slim design.
+That makes for a nice, slim design that will happily be the focal point of any small lounge or bedroom.

 For a 40-inch TV at this price point, we would expect a good-looking 4K set with as much HDR codec support as possible and we might also hope that Dolby Atmos featured.
 Thankfully, the Panasonic TX-40GX800 does all of this – it's perhaps just a little bit more expensive than we might like given the size and overall performance.
-But still a fine 40-inch TV.
+But it's still a fine 40-inch TV.
+And if you hunt around, we're sure you can find it on a deal now that it's last year's model.

 Read the full Panasonic TX-40GX800 review